 PointsBet Sportsbook Sign-Up Bonus Cons

-Second, free bets only return the profits on winning bets and not the initial stake.
-For example, if a customer places a free bet worth $500 on a -200 line and wins, they will end up with an additional $250 in their cash wallet.
+First, second chance bonus bets only return the profits on winning bets and not the initial stake.
+For example, if a customer places a second chance bet worth $50 on a -200 line and wins, they will end up with an additional $25 in their cash wallet, not $75.

-As such, the best play is usually for bettors to use their free bets on underdogs for a chance at earning a larger profit than the initial stake.
+As such, the best play is usually for bettors to use their bet credits on underdogs for a chance at earning a larger profit than the initial stake.
 However, that strategy also encourages bettors to take bigger risks – which is not a great habit to form early in one’s gambling career.

 Ranking the PointsBet Sportsbook Bonus Among Other Offers

-Several factors differentiate good risk-free bet promos from poor ones:
+Several factors differentiate good bonus bet promos from poor ones:

 - Is the bonus cap high?